llEMILll/llEMILll/README.md

 - 👋 Hi, I’m @llEMILll
-- 👀 I’m interested in development
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on projects to continue learnig.
 - 📫 How to reach me emilwillian2000@gmail.com